List of Kamen Rider Gaim characters: Megahex

 Megahex (メガヘクス, Megahekusu) is a mechanical alien lifeform with the ability to assimilate worlds, having originally been his world's Man of the Beginning before using his wish to assimilate his entire world and become its core as Planet Megahex.
 From his perspective, individuality is a pointless concept and that absorbing others into his data system is beneficial.
 Coming across Kota Kazuraba and Mai Takatsukasa's planet, Megahex accessed the former's mind and learned of Earth's existence before seemingly destroying him and capturing Takatsukasa.
 Upon reaching Earth, Megahex creates facsimiles of Ryoma Sengoku and Kaito Kumon to serve him and assimilates the Cyberoid ZZZ android to become ZZZ Megahex (ZZZメガヘクス, Surī Zetto Megahekusu).
-However, the Kumon facsimile betrays him before ZZZ Megahex is weakened by Kota, the Armored Riders, Kamen Rider Drive, Mashin Chaser, Heart, and Brain before Kamen Riders Gaim and Drive travel to Planet Megahex and destroy the alien.
+However, the Kaito facsimile betrays him before ZZZ Megahex is weakened by Kota, the Armored Riders, Kamen Rider Drive, Mashin Chaser, Heart, and Brain before Kamen Riders Gaim and Drive travel to Planet Megahex and destroy the alien.

 Megahex is voiced by Shin-ichiro Miki (三木 眞一郎, Miki Shin'ichirō).